GazousGit/R36S-Random-Boot-Video/README.md

 |-----------------------------------------|

 ### Set up root access
-Execute the command
+Execute the command :
 ```sh
 sudo passwd root
 ```
 It will ask you a password so type it and press enter, it will then ask to confirm the password so repeat the process and press enter again.

-Now you need to allow root to connect with ssh so type (or copy and paste):
+Now you need to allow root to connect with ssh so execute this command :
 ```sh
 sudo nano /etc/ssh/sshd_config
 ```